chromium/chromium/media/base/status.md

 with debugging, without adding slowdowns due to returning large structs, pointers, or more complicated types.

-TypedStatus<T> should be specialized with an enum that otherwise would be the return type of a function.
-Due to TypedStatus' lightweight design, returning one should be equally as cost efficient as returning an enum.
+TypedStatus<T> should be specialized with a traits struct that defines:

+  Codes - enum (usually enum class) that would be the return type, if we weren't
+          using TypedStatus.
+  static constexpr StatusGroupType Group() { return "NameOfStatus"; }
+  static constexpr absl::optional<Codes> DefaultEnumValue() {
+    return Codes::kCodeThatShouldBeSuperOptimizedEGSuccess;
+    // Can return nullopt to optimize none of them.
+No idea why you'd do that.
+  }

+Typically one would:

+  struct MyStatusTraits { ... };
+  using MyStatus = TypedStatus<MyStatusTraits>;

 ## Using an existing `TypedStatus<T>`